Mshilovskay/-CaseStudySQL/Case_study_Bellabeat.md

     AVG(TotalMinutesAsleep) AS total_minutes_asleep,
     AVG(TotalTimeInBed) AS avg_total_time_in_bed
 FROM `my-project-06-22-22.Fitabase.sleepDay`

-#Checking max, min, average in columns for sleepDay table
+# Checking max, min, average in columns for weighLogInfo table
 SELECT
     MIN(WeightPounds) AS min_weightpounds,
     MIN(BMI) AS min_bmi,